28 Legit Ways to Get Free Money with Little to No Effort

 While there are lots of legitimate opportunities to earn money for free, there’s also no shortage of scams.

 Here are few things to look out for to make sure you aren’t falling for scams offering free cash:

-- Any legitimate free money opportunity will not ask you to pay any up front fees.
+- Any legitimate free money opportunity will not ask you to pay upfront fees.

 - Be careful with sharing your personal information.
-Don’t give your SSN to just anyone.
+Don’t give your Social Security number to just anyone.

-- If you are looking for government assistance, make sure the sites you are visiting end in .gov, .edu, or the like.
+- If you’re looking for government assistance, make sure the sites you’re visiting are trustworthy sources such as .gov and .edu domains.

-- If it sounds too good to be true, it is.
-Even the companies with signup bonuses are very transparent about the fact that the bonuses are meant to attract new users.
+- If it sounds too good to be true, it probably is.
+Even the companies with sign-up bonuses are very transparent that the bonuses are meant to attract new users.

 You just have to know where to look and which options make the most sense for you.
 If you don’t normally shop online, then spending $25 on something you wouldn’t typically buy to get a $10 bonus probably isn’t your best option.
 You’re better off renting out your car or cashing in on savings account sign-up bonuses.

 All “free money” opportunities require at least one of two things: time or money.
 Before you choose how to earn free money, decide which one you’re willing to give.
 Are you okay with spending money to make money?
 Do you prefer not to spend anything, but don’t mind investing some time?